volkerwiegand/scaffold_plus/README.md

 and updates the mass assignment whitelist in the controller.
 It can also add a migration for the parent_id and a counter.

+### Add a collection to a resource route
+    rails generate scaffold_plus:collection

+This helper works on config/routes.rb and adds code for a collection to a newly created resource route.

 ## Testing

 Since I have no experience with test driven development (yet), this is